What is Leukemia?

 Leukemia is usually treated by a hematologist-oncologist who is specialized in blood cancer and blood disorders.
 The treatment depends on the type and stage of cancer, the type of leukemia you have, and whether it has spread to other parts of your body or not.
-However, treatment for leukemia usually involves one or more of the following:
+However, leukemia treatment involves one or more of the following:

-What is the survival rate of Leukemia patients?
+What is the Survival Rate of Leukemia Treatment?

-The outcome for people who have leukemia depends on the type of cancer they have and their stage at diagnosis.
+The outcome for leukemia treatment depends on the type of cancer they have and their stage at diagnosis.
 If leukemia is diagnosed early, then the chances are higher of getting treated completely.

 If not diagnosed early, the treatment will be focused on controlling the growth of cancer cells.
 You will need to attend follow-up sessions that may involve certain blood tests and a physical examination to monitor the growth of cancer and minimize the side effects.
 Therefore, regular treatment is necessary for blood cancer.